 The Nolah has a deep amount of sinkage and high levels of bounce.
 Being a latex hybrid, the Nolah also has a more generalized contour, compared to the exacting contour of traditional memory foam.
 So even though the sinkage is deep, this mattress does not generate that “stuck” feeling.

 For side sleepers, latex is a less common choice, but can still work for side sleepers wanting natural materials.
-The Nolah Natural does have a medium feel (5 out of 10) which helps allow for that deep level of sinkage, many side sleepers are looking for.
+The Nolah Natural does have a medium feel (5 out of 10), which helps allow for that deep level of sinkage that many side sleepers need.
 But it’s not going to be the same exacting contour that you’ll get with a memory foam mattress.

 Click here to read the full Nolah Natural review.